 Course Number Title Units

 CHEM 1A General Chemistry I 5

-OUTEN 4B 10 10 11 11 F1
+and

-CHEW 1R General Chemistry II 5
+CHEM 1B General Chemistry II 5

 or

 CHEM 2A Introductory Chemistry 4

+and

 CHEM 2B Introductory Chemistry 4

 and

 CHEM 5 Quantitative Analysis 4

 CHEM 8 Organic Chemistry 3

 CHEM 9 Organic Laboratory 3

 TOTAL 18/20

-This course is offered infr equently.
-Check the two-year schedule in the back of the catal og.
+This course is offered infrequ ently.
+Check the two-year schedule in the catalog.

-Transfer -- Students who have selected the particular four-year college to which they eventually wish to transfer should use the college catalog of that institution as the principle guide for determining the first two years of their program.
+Transfer--Students who have selected the particular four-year college to which they eventually wish to transfer should use the college catalog of that institution as the principle guide for determining the first two years of their program.